opentok/CallKit/README.md

   1. **Make a call**:

-The app priority will get boosted and start publishing to OpenTok platform.
+The iOS system boosts the call priority of the app.
+Then, the app starts publishing to OpenTok platform.
 You won't notice any differences until you go to the home screen.
 Two ways to verify:
   - A badge in home screen indicating an ongoing VoIP call.
   - An incoming native phone call will not interrupt the current VoIP call, instead it shows the option menu.

   2. **Simulate a call**

 An incoming call screen presents.
-Upon acceptance, the system will open the app.
-Then, the app priority gets upgraded to system level and starts publishing to OpenTok platform.
+Upon acceptance, the iOS system opens the app and boosts the call priority.
+Then, the app starts publishing to OpenTok platform.

   3. **Simulate Call after 3s(Background)** (After clicking the button, please lock your cell phone to test this scenario.)

-The system will wake up your cell phone with a slider bar at the bottom.
-Upon acceptance.
+The system wakes up your cell phone by make a native calling screen appearing with a slider bar at the bottom.
+Upon acceptance, the iOS system stays at the current screen and boosts the call priority.
+Then, the app (which runs at the background that moment) starts publishing to OpenTok platform.